breezy/ios-sdk-sample-gd/README.md

 Breezy for Good iOS ICC v1
 ============================

+This is a demo app to use with Breezy for Good.
+This app demonstrates how to use ICC to transfer a file from a GD App to Breezy for Good for printing.

 Objective
 ----------------
 1. To save your document to your GD app's Secure Container.